 But, let’s face it.
 They are not perfect for everyone.
 And thankfully, their weaknesses are being addressed by some of the newer entrants.

-Speaking of which, two of the most outstanding solutions here are SendinBlue and Klaviyo.
-Both of them were launched in 2012, and continue to offer digital merchants a host of refined email marketing solutions.
+Speaking of which, two of the most outstanding automation platform solutions here are SendinBlue and Klaviyo.
+Both of them were launched in 2012, and continue to offer digital merchants a host of refined email marketing service provider solutions.

 They’ve built names for themselves alright, but let’s be honest.
 You can’t possibly leverage both of them at the same time.
 You can only afford to stick with one for the long haul.
 So, the question is, which is better between SendinBlue and Klaviyo?